Magazyn Inspiracji

 User feedback

-I've ran a few rounds of usability tests with improvisational theatre actors and people outside the target group.
+I've ran a few rounds of usability tests with improvisational theatre actors as well as people outside the target group.

-The first set of tests revealed that the application stopped looking inviting, as the lack of colors made it look more like a corporate/pharmacy app with a list of products.
-Clearly, the spirit of the first version was lost—one tester compared v1 to eating jelly beans, while the redesign appeared broken to her.
+Well, the first set of tests revealed that the application stopped looking inviting, as the lack of colors made it look more like a corporate/pharmacy app with a list of products.
+Clearly, the spirit of the first version was lost—one tester compared v1 to eating jelly beans, while the v2 appeared broken to her.
 Muted, corporate colors invoked feelings of being at work instead of creative fun.

 Since every tester preferred the compact version, I've focused on improving its look while still giving mobile users an option to further collapse all categories to fit on small screens.
 Colors from v1 have been brought back, although with improved contrast against the background.